 It’s also a good idea to check and maintain your smoke alarms and carbon monoxide detectors on a regular basis.
 You can do this by pressing the test button (which is most often found on the face of the smoke detector) every thirty to sixty days and changing the batteries twice per year.
 I always recommend changing alarm batteries on the same days you change the clocks for Daylight Saving Time.
 Another issue that often goes overlooked is when people use different batteries throughout the home.
 It’s best to change all of the smoke detector batteries at one time, using the same brand with the same expiration date on the side (yes, batteries have expiration dates, if you didn’t already know that), and preferably from the same package.
 This is helpful because while a certain brand may last you one amount of time, another brand may only last half as long; leaving you with batteries going out at random intervals.

 Our team of professionals at J&W Heating and Air can assist you in your furnace assessment.
-The furnace tune-ups that we perform, as well as the guidance we can provide to improve your furnace performance is necessary.
+The furnace tune-ups and repairs that we perform, as well as the guidance we can provide to improve your furnace performance, are necessary.
 Take advantage of our knowledge and be aware of acting on your aging furnace before it becomes a bigger problem than it should.